moschiel/html-minify-and-macro-converter/README.md

 ## Automated Pre-Build for ESP-IDF

-When developing a web server with the ESP32, if not using SPIFFS to store HTML files, it's common to embed HTML content directly into the firmware.
+When developing a web server with the ESP-IDF, if not using SPIFFS to store HTML files, it's common to embed HTML content directly into the firmware.
 Manually converting HTML files to C/C++ string literals is tedious and error-prone.
-This tool automates the conversion process, making it easy to update and manage HTML content within your ESP32 projects.
+This tool automates the conversion process, making it easy to update and manage HTML content within your ESP-IDF projects.

 ### Example Configuration for ESP-IDF